 - Move away from the fuel tank and melt the end of the new rope to be installed.
 Allow the melted end to drop once.
 Then, while the rope is still hot, pull the melted end through a rag to obtain a smooth pointed end. - Feed rope through starter rope hole in starter housing. - Guide the rope inside the pulley, then up through the pulley hole.
-It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Form a knot in the end of the rope leaving a 1" tail.
-Make sure knot is tight, then cut about 1/2 of tail off. - Rewind all the rope onto the pulley in a clockwise direction.
+It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Wrap rope counterclockwise around the pulley ratchet and tuck loose end back under rope, leaving a 1" tail between the retainer rib and screw post. - Pull rope to tighten. - Install the rope retainer screw and tighten until snug.
+Do not over-tighten. - Rewind all the rope onto the pulley in a clockwise direction.

-- Twist and push pulley into starter housing. - Replace and tighten the pulley screw.
+Twist and push pulley into starter housing.Replace and tighten the pulley screw.

-- · Pull out 10" of rope and catch rope in notch in the pulley. - Carefully turn the pulley two complete turns clockwise, keeping the rope against the notch to wind the spring. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
+- Pull out 10" of rope and catch rope in tab in the pulley. - Carefully turn the pulley two complete turns clockwise, keeping the rope against the tab to wind the spring. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
 While holding tension on the rope, let rope slowly rewind into the housing.

 - Reinstall fan housing by aligning the fan housing to the chassis.
 Then while holding the fan housing against the chassis, pull the rope handle out until you feel the fan housing drop into place against the chassis.
-Slowly, let the rope rewind into starter housing. - · Reinstall the 4 fan housing screws.
-Figure 54.
+Slowly, let the rope rewind into starter housing. - Reinstall the 4 fan housing screws and tighten the 2 cylinder cover screws.
+Fig 45.